openego/ding0/doc/welcome.rst

 The theoretical background is detailed in section :ref:`theoretical_background`.
 Install the software package as explained :ref:`installation`.
 Take up on the :ref:`ding0-examples` to understand how to use the software.

+A standardized presentation of ding0 can be found in the `factsheet on the OEP <http://oep.iks.cs.ovgu.de/factsheets/models/36/>`_.